phillipberndt/autorandr/README.md

 a new monitor, then you can use a `predetect` script to delay the execution.
 Write e.g. `sleep 1` into that file to make autorandr wait a second before running `xrandr`.

+### Wildcard EDID matching

+The EDID strings in the `~/.config/autorandr/*/setup` files may contain an asterisk to enable wildcard matching: Such EDIDs are matched against connected monitors using the usual file name globbing rules.
+This can be used to create profiles matching multiple (or any) monitors.

 ## Changelog